Dot Voting – What’s New?

-What’s New?
 Within the course of managing a project to completion or evaluating the delivery of a program, brainstorming sessions can be useful to creatively evaluate and solve problems.
 Dot Voting is a simple tool that provides an equitable means for team members’ voices to be heard and to quickly reach a consensus on prioritizing issues and identifying trends or major gaps.
-This process can be done in real time in a matter of minutes and requires no special data collection or synthesis tools.
+The process of Dot Voting can be done in real time in a matter of minutes and requires no special data collection or synthesis tools.

 What Is the Tool?
 Dot Voting

-Dot Voting is a process in which a team can take a large amount of data and quickly gain focus on the most relevant elements based on the team’s shared analysis.
+The Dot Voting process happens when a team can take a large amount of data and quickly gain focus on the most relevant elements based on the team’s shared analysis.
 It is typically used in brainstorming or problem-solving sessions.

 The team starts by creating a one-sentence descriptor of the purpose or theme of the exercise.
 A facilitator collects inputs from the team and visually displays them on a whiteboard or flip board.
 Each input should represent a single idea or thought that is relevant to the theme of the session.
 Once all the data has been collected and visually displayed, each member of the team will be provided with an equal number of adhesive “dots”, which can be purchased at any office-supply store.
 The number of dots provided to each team member is discretionary (typically 3-4) and is normally based upon the number of team members and items that were created in the brainstorming session.

-Team members will then “vote” with their dots by affixing them to the highest-impact elements.
+Team members will then have a voting session and “vote” with their dots by affixing them to the highest-impact elements.
 They are free to apply all dots to a single item or distribute them across multiple elements.
-Typically, voting is done silently so as to not influence the voters.
-Once the voting has been completed by all participants, the team will then be able to identify high-priority elements and trends.
+Typically, the dot voting process is done silently so as to not influence the voters.
+Once the voting has been completed by all participants, the team will then be able to identify high-priority elements and trends based on how many votes each attained.
 Based on the purpose of the exercise, the project manager can then create an action plan to focus on the highest-impact items.

 Dot Voting helps prevent “analysis paralysis” by quickly identifying high-impact issues.
 In addition, this tool can quickly get a team in alignment and ensure that time and resources are not wasted because of a lack of clarity or agreement.